KStandiford/Piccolo_OS_Plus/docs/mainpage.md

 - Task signalling with optional blocking and timeouts on sending or receiving
 - `piccolo_sleep()` blocks rather than spinning until the timer expires
 - An idle task which sleeps the processor to reduce power consumption
-- Full integration with Pico SDK synchronization functionaliy like mutexes and semaphores.
+- Full integration with Pico SDK synchronization functionality like mutexes and semaphores.
 (Also present in v1.1)

 While Piccolo OS Plus is still reasonably simple, the feature set expansion and complications of multi-core operation made it a bit too complex to be a simple teaching tool, so with Gary's permission and encouragement, it is presented here.